konveyor/tackle2-hub/hack/tool/README.md

 ## Requirements

-The tool requires Python3 with YAML parser to be installed.
+The tool requires Python3 with YAML parser and PyCrypto package (or its successors like pycroyptodome) to be installed.
 A Python 3.6 (default in RHEL8) has YAML already included, but e.g. Python 3.9 (default in RHEL9) requires install a PyYAML module.
 Also git is needed to get the source code.

-Install requirements with  ```dnf install python39 python3-pyyaml git``` for RHEL-like Linux or corresponding for your operating system.
+Install system requirements with  ```dnf install python3 python3-pip git``` for RHEL-like Linux or corresponding for your operating system.

-Since Python3 and git should be present on most developers/sysadmins systems, it might be enought just ensure there presence of PyYAML with Python PIP tool ```python3 -m pip install pyyaml``` without need to use operating system package manager.
+Then install required Python libraries PyYAML and pycryptodome with PIP tool ```python3 -m pip install pyyaml pycryptodome```.
+Note: Install ```pycryptodome``` only if there is no library providing PyCrypto features already present on your system.

 ## Usage